 Do beware of horses and other riders in the curves, though.
 There is one short but annoying uphill section along this road.
 At the next intersection and gate (FS 5058, Clawhammer Road again), make a left, and coast back down to the horse stables and the starting point.

 I'm looking to put together another route in the Avery Creek basin which includes Twin Falls, the summit of Black Mountain, and all singletrack downhills.
+Now that Bennett Gap is no longer seasonal, that should be much easier.
 Check back soon!

 |Start||Ride uphill on FR 477 (the road you drove in on).|